 General

 This annex provides information on those aspects that the quality system should address with respect to non-electrical equipment.
 It does not add to or otherwise change the requirements of ISO/IEC 80079-34.

+This annex provides examples of how to meet the requirements of this standard, recognizing that other methods which achieve the same objectives are equally acceptable; and draws attention to aspects of requirements that may not be readily apparent to those unfamiliar with quality systems for products intended for use in explosive atmospheres.

-Flame arresters
+Flame arresters [A.12 of ISO/IEC 80079-34 CD]

 Documented procedures should ensure that the following aspects are verified, if relevant: